 Paddy Pimblett is just a freak of nature.
-The UFC lightweight walks around with a belly and chubby cheeks, but come fight night, he never fails to hit the 155-pound mark.
+The UFC lightweight walks around with a belly and chubby cheeks.
+However, come fight night, he never fails to hit the 155-pound mark.

-Ahead of his fight against Jordan Leavitt, Pimblett revealed he is on his way to cut a massive 45-pound to jump the scale to 155-pounds at UFC London.
+Ahead of his fight against Jordan Leavitt, Pimblett revealed he was on his way to cutting a massive 45-pound to jump the scale to 155 pounds at UFC London.
 Quite spectacular to say nonetheless.
-While a case can be made it’s not really professional from Pimblett, who could pay the price for his huge weight cuts down the line, but as long as the Scouser is knocking people out, the 200lbs Paddy Pimblett just doesn’t care.
+While a case can be made that it’s not really professional from Pimblett.
+He could pay the price for his huge weight cuts down the line.
+However, as long as the Scouser is knocking people out, the 200lbs Paddy Pimblett just doesn’t care.

-Today, let’s try to understand how Paddy Pimblett cuts down to the UFC’s lightweight limit and the diet he follows both during his camp and outside of it.
+Today, let’s try to understand how Paddy Pimblett cuts down to the UFC’s lightweight limit.
+Let’s also take a look at the diet he follows both during his camp and outside of it.

-Pimblett admits he would rather be fat than dazzle in six-pack year around
+Pimblett admits he would rather be fat than dazzle in a six-pack year around

 Paddy Pimblett stocked up his fridge with doughnuts and cheesecakes after his win over Rodrigo Vargas at UFC London back in March 2022.

 “I’d rather be fat and happy than ripped.
 These people who are ripped all year round are not happy, I don’t care what they say.
 This six-pack is sound, I look great but I’d rather be fat and happy,” Pimblett believes.

 The sight of Pimblett coming to the post-fight pressers with a pizza has become quite common now.
 Pimblett’s diet outside of a fight camp is quite simple.
 He likes to eat, and he likes to eat a lot.